adkelley/javascript-to-purescript/tut12/README.md

 ## Introduction
 Welcome to Tutorial 12 in the series **Make the leap from Javascript to PureScript**.
 I hope you're enjoying it thus far.
 If you're new to this series, then be sure to read the series [Introduction](https://github.com/adkelley/javascript-to-purescript) to learn how to install and run PureScript.

 In this tutorial, we are going to create a structure called `Task` that mimics [data.task](http://folktalegithubio.readthedocs.io/en/latest/api/data/task/index.html?highlight=task) from the [Folktale](http://folktalegithubio.readthedocs.io/en/latest/index.html) libraries developed for generic functional programming in JavaScript.
-In Brian's [video tutorial](https://egghead.io/lessons/javascript-capturing-side-effects-in-a-task), he used `Task` from this library to show how, among other things, it can model side-effects explicitly within the structure through lazy evaluation (footnote) (see [Tutorial 12]((https://medium.com/@kelleyalex/delay-evaluation-with-lazybox-4e71987ecc7a)).
+In Brian's [video tutorial](https://egghead.io/lessons/javascript-capturing-side-effects-in-a-task), he used `Task` from this library to show how, among other things, it can model side-effects explicitly within the structure through lazy evaluation (see [Tutorial 12]((https://medium.com/@kelleyalex/delay-evaluation-with-lazybox-4e71987ecc7a)).
 This way, the programmer has full knowledge of and can encapsulate delayed computations, latency, or anything that isn't pure in one place.

 ## Modeling Task in PureScript
 I should let you in on the punch line right up front - there is no explicit structure named `Task` in PureScript.
 So, instead, we're going to model it ourselves using two approaches, Continuation Passing Style (CPS) and using the Asynchronous effect monad `Aff`, covering each in great detail.
 We'll start with CPS for this tutorial and save `Aff` for the next, which fits perfectly with Brian's [subsequent tutorial](https://egghead.io/lessons/javascript-using-task-for-asynchronous-actions) on using `Task` for asynchronous actions.